BERLINx03/LibraryManagementSystem/README.md

 ### members.txt
 Each line represents a member and follows this format:

 UserName [Book1, Book2, ...]

 Where:
 - `UserName`: The username of the member.
 - `Book1, Book2, ...`: A comma-separated list of books the member has borrowed.

 ### borrowingHistory.txt
 Each line represents a transaction (borrow or return) and follows this format:

-YYYY-MM-DD HH:MM:SS: MemberName borrowed/returned BookTitle
+MemberName borrowed/returned BookTitle MM-DD-YYYY HH:MM:SS: